 Reeseville is a tiny village located in the state of Wisconsin.
 With a population of 761 people and just one neighborhood, Reeseville is the 410th largest community in Wisconsin.
-Much of the housing stock in Reeseville was built prior to World War II, making it one of the older and more historic villages in the country.
+Reeseville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-When you are in Reeseville, you'll notice that it is more blue-collar than most other communities in America.
-43.25% of Reeseville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Reeseville is generally considered to be a blue-collar town.
+43.25% of the Reeseville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Reeseville is a village of production and manufacturing workers, managers, and service providers.
 There are especially a lot of people living in Reeseville who work in management occupations (16.49%), office and administrative support (9.42%), and food service (7.49%).

 A relatively large number of people in Reeseville telecommute to their jobs.
 Overall, about 11.13% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Reeseville is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Reeseville doesn't have a public transportation system that people use for their commute.

 In Reeseville, just 12.31% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.